rvesse/stardog-docs/src/docs/security.html.md

 ### Configuring Stardog Client to use SSL

-Stardog HTTP client supports SSL when the `https:` scheme is used in the database connection string.
+Stardog HTTP client supports SSL when the `https:` scheme is used in the database connection string; likewise, it uses SSL for SNARL when the connection string uses the `snarls:` scheme.
 For example, the following invocation of the Stardog command line utility will initiate an SSL connection to a remote database: